-HD2 - Infill Policy
+HD3 - Infill Policy

 In locating new residential schemes, development on infill sites located within the settlement boundary will be supported, providing it does not conflict with other policies within the Plan.
+A site constitutes as infill development when; it is bounded by existing development on two or more sides; is within the existing settlement boundary; and fronts an existing highway.